gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The Gradle team is excited to announce Gradle @version@.
+The Gradle team is excited to announce Gradle @version@.

 We would like to thank the following community contributors to this release of Gradle: